 - half of a nut butter and jelly sandwich

-You’ll generally only need water or a sports drink during your workout for runs under 1 hour.
+You’ll generally only need water — or a sports drink — during your workout for runs under 1 hour.

 For runs longer than an hour or very intense exercise, you’ll need to take in a form of carbohydrates, such as a sports drink or energy gel, for every hour you’re running for longer than 75 minutes.

-You may experience nausea or vomiting during or after a tough workout.
-Nausea can occur in runners for a number of reasons, including:
+You may experience nausea or vomiting during or after a challenging workout.
+Nausea can occur in runners for a number of reasons, including (

 You may find eating a light snack 30 minutes before or immediately after running can help prevent or stop nausea.